The Ring (2002 film): Title

 As with the original Japanese film Ring, the title of The Ring can be interpreted as referring to the telephone call which warns those who watched the cursed tape that they will die in seven days, as well as to the view of the ring of light seen from the bottom of the well where Samara was left to die.

 Score

-The film features an original score composed by Hans Zimmer (who would later collaborate on Verbinski's other works).
-The soundtrack release did not coincide with the film's original 2002 theatrical run.
+The Ring features an original score composed and arranged by Hans Zimmer (who later collaborated on Verbinski's other works).
+The soundtrack release did not coincide with the original 2002 theatrical run.
 It was released in 2005, accompanying The Ring's 2005 sequel in an album that combined music from both the first and second film.
 The soundtrack contains a few themes associated with the characters, moods and locations, including multiple uses of the Dies irae theme.
 The score makes use of string instruments, pianos and synthesizers.

 Release and reception

 Marketing

 To advertise The Ring, many promotional websites were formed featuring characters and places in the film.
 The video from the cursed videotape was played in late-night programming over the summer of 2002 without any reference to the film.
 Physical VHS copies were also randomly distributed outside of movie theaters by placing the tapes on the windshields of people's cars.